-Olszewski enters his 10th season as a collegiate head coach with a career record of 59-36, including 27-18 in four seasons at Augustana.
-Olszewski was named the 21st head coach in school history at Augustana on Dec.
-12, 2012.
-He spent five seasons (2008-12) as the head coach at St. Olaf College in Northfield, Minnesota before coming to Augustana.
+The 2018 season marks Olszewski’s 11th season as a collegiate head coach with a career record of 63-43, including 31-27 in five seasons at Augie.
+The Vikings named him the 21st head coach in school history on Dec.
+12, 2012 after five seasons as the head coach at St. Olaf in Northfield, Minnesota.

-Following a 4-7 season in Olszewski’s first year at Augustana, he has put the program on the upward swing.
-Olszewski led the Vikings to a 6-5 record in 2014, followed by a 9-3 record and a playoff appearance in 2015.
-The 6-5 mark in 2014 was Augustana’s first winning season since 2011 and Olszewski has guided Augustana to three straight winning seasons, its longest stretch since 2008-11.
+Following a 4-7 season in Olszewski’s first year at Augustana, he put the program on the upward swing, leading the Vikings to a 6-5 record in 2014, followed by a 9-3 record and a playoff appearance in 2015.
+The 6-5 mark in 2014 marked Augustana’s first winning season since 2011 and followed that up with two more winning seasons, its longest stretch since 2008-11.

 In 2016, senior quarterback Trey Heid became just the third player in program history to earn First Team All-America honors from the American Football Coaches’ Association.
 Heid set single season records in passing yards (3,582) and passing touchdowns (41) in 2016 and became Augustana’s all-time leader in passing yards (11,476), passing touchdowns (105) and total offense yards (13,235).
 He also ended his career as the Northern Sun Intercollegiate Conference all-time leader in passing touchdowns (104) and total offense (13,019) in 43 career conference games.